 Thinking that uncluttered is the same as organized

 At one point, I remember going through at least a half dozen baskets looking for something and it was nowhere to be found.
-Just because a space is clean doesn’t necessarily means it’s efficient.
+Just because a space is clean doesn’t necessarily mean it’s efficient.

 If you can’t find exactly what you’re looking for in a matter of minutes, it’s not organized and it’s time to rethink things.